vaningenlab/decouplingArtifact/README.md

 # Short description of scripts

 The simulations are based on numerical evalation of the density operator for a 2-spin NH system in Liouville space,
-as described in the Allard et al [1998 JMR paper](https://doi.org/10.1006/jmre.1998.1509) with calculation of relaxation rates as secribed in the Helgstrand et al [2000 JBNMR paper](https://doi.org/10.1023/A:1008309220156)
+as described in the Allard et al [1998 JMR paper](https://doi.org/10.1006/jmre.1998.1509) with calculation of relaxation rates as described in the Helgstrand et al [2000 JBNMR paper](https://doi.org/10.1023/A:1008309220156)
 The simulations do not include the effect of exchange.